-Being put on probation is never a pleasant experience.
-It disrupts your private life, sends your stress levels through the roof and leaves a mark on your legal records in the form of a criminal conviction.
-Many times, probation just ends up being a whirlpool that sucks you down because you can’t meet all of the demands required.
-The end result of violating probation is usually jail/prison time.
+Being put on DWI probation is never a pleasant experience.
+It disrupts your private life, sends your stress levels through the roof, and leaves a permanent mark on your legal records in the form of a criminal conviction.
+Probation is often a result of getting caught up in a whirlpool of legal and monetary demands, one that sucks you down if you can’t meet them all.

 A DWI is leveled against any person found to be intoxicated while operating a motor vehicle in a public place.
 Although the basic definition appears simple, there are many legal minutiae that can affect the case as well as the severity of the sentence.

 Some elements of a DWI that need to be proved, beyond a reasonable doubt, in order to convict are:

 - Any intoxication that was caused by alcohol, a dangerous substance, a drug, or a combination of the previously mentioned substances.
 (Not a medical condition, drowsiness, ADHD, unfamiliarity with the test, incoordination, physical injury, mental disorder, etc.)